Tenerife - Do & See

 The Teide Region

-Santa Cruz is the capital of Tenerife and is a vibrant city with a mixture of historical and modern architecture.
+Santa Cruz is the vibrant capital of Tenerife and offers a mixture of historical and modern architecture.
 Here you will find pedestrian shopping areas, museums, pretty gardens and many other cultural events.

 The Pyramids at Güimar